Model-Adaptive Approach to Dynamic Discrete Choice Models with Large State Spaces

 \section{Conclusion}

-In this paper, we propose a novel model-adaptive approach to solve the linear system of fixed point equations of the policy valuation operator.
+In this paper, we propose a model-adaptive approach to solve the linear system of fixed point equations of the policy valuation operator.
 Our method adaptively constructs the sieve space and chooses its dimension.
 It converges superlinearly, while conventional methods do not.
-We demonstrate through simulations that our model-adaptive sieves dramatically improves the computational efficiency of policy iteration and opens the door to the use of Bayesian MCMC estimator for DDC models.
+We demonstrate through simulations that our model-adaptive sieves dramatically improve the computational efficiency of policy iteration and Newton--Kantorovich iterations, and open the door to the use of Bayesian MCMC estimators for DDC models.

 We apply our method to analyze consumer demand for laundry detergent using Kantar's Worldpanel Take Home data.
-The empirical application confirms that our approach improves computational efficiency of policy iteration in practice, which opens the door to the estimation of DDC models by Bayesian MCMC estimator.
+The empirical application confirms that our approach improves computational efficiency of policy iteration in practice, which opens the door to the estimation of DDC models by Bayesian MCMC estimators.
 To investigate the model fit, we simulate market shares and hazard rates for different household sizes.
-The model achieves a reasonable model fitting.
+The model achieves a reasonable model fit.
 We also simulate the long-run elasticities.
 The results show the heterogeneous substitution patterns across different household sizes.